-We have run many competitions on this website over the years.
+We have run many competitions on this website & our social media over the years.
 Here are the results....

 Thanks for all the entries for the competition to win a copy of the book 'The Church of Stuart Pearce and Other Stories' signed by author Rich Fisher and former Nottingham Forest star Brian Rice, who wrote the foreword.